 VAR in A-League spotlight again as Sydney beats Wanderers

-SYDNEY (AP) — The video assistant referee system stirred new controversy in Australia’s A-League when Western Sydney Wanderers coach Markus Babbel was red carded for his angry reaction to a decision in his team’s 2-0 derby loss to Sydney FC.
+SYDNEY (AP) — The video assistant referee came in for criticism in Australia’s A-League when Western Sydney Wanderers coach Markus Babbel was red carded for an angry reaction during his team’s 2-0 derby loss to Sydney FC.

 Babbel flung his jacket and kicked an advertising sign when a potential equalizer by the Wanderers’ Roly Bonevacia was disallowed midway through the second half.

-The decision helped Sydney continue its domination of the Sydney derby; it has lost only once in 14 matches since the Wanderers joined the league.
+The decision helped Sydney to continue its domination of the derby — it has lost only once in 14 matches since the Wanderers joined the league.

-Bonavacia’s effort was disallowed when referee Chris Beath determined Wanderers attacker Jaushua Sotirio had impaired Sydney fullback Michael Zullo in the lead-up.
+Bonevacia’s effort was disallowed when referee Chris Beath determined Wanderers’ Jaushua Sotirio had impaired Sydney fullback Michael Zullo in the lead-up.
 Beath later said Sotirio was ruled to have obstructed Zullo from an offside position.

 “It was only picked up by the VAR,” Beath said.
 “From a technical point of view the offside is the correct decision.”